Bedwetting (Nocturnal Enuresis)

 What Is Enuresis?

 The medical name for not being able to control your pee is enuresis (pronounced: en-yuh-REE-sis).
 Sometimes enuresis is also called involuntary urination.
-Nocturnal enuresis is involuntary urination that happens at night while sleeping, after the age when a person should be able to control his or her bladder.
+Nocturnal enuresis is involuntary urination that happens at night while sleeping, after the age when a person should be able to control their bladder.
 (Involuntary urination that happens during the day is known as diurnal enuresis.)

 Most of us think of bedwetting as something that happens with little kids.
 But this problem affects about 1–2 out of every 100 teens.